yk8000/MMB-RNAseq-Workflow/docs/Step3A-2_tximport_guide.md

 ## Notes
 - Ensure that the reference annotation used to build `tx2gene.tsv` matches the one used for Salmon index generation.
 - `samples.tsv` should point to directories where `quant.sf` files are located.
-Example: